onstash/lumberjack/README.md

 ## Why was this made?

-In the python projects I have worked with either at work or personal projects, I have always had to create a logging instance with a FileHandler, provide a logging format, provide logging file name (and create directories if need be), which is extremely frustrating, at the least.
+In the python projects I have worked with (work or personal projects), I have always had to create a logging instance with a FileHandler, provide a logging format, provide logging file name (and create directories if need be), which is extremely frustrating, at the least.
 So I decided to encapsulate the pain points regarding the aforementioned.

 ## How do I use this?